 Don’t Throw Just Anything in the Garbage Disposal

 You may find a garbage disposal to be super convenient and use it all the time for all your food scraps.
 But, there are things that you should avoid putting down the disposal at all costs.
 Coffee grounds, pasta, rice, bread, nuts, seeds, eggshells, potato peels, and animal bones are all a disposal back-up waiting to happen.
-Coffee and sticky gluten foods can gum up in no time.
+Coffee and sticky gluten foods (even when in smaller quantities) can gum up and cause clogs in no time.
 Throw these items in the trash and stick to citrus rinds and fruit, vegetable, and meat scraps.

 There are plenty of home remedies to use in place of harsh chemicals to break up clogs.
 A combination of baking soda followed by distilled white vinegar can bust up small blockages in your drains.
 Let it sit for 10-15 minutes and rinse with hot water to flush.

 If you must use a tool to unclog your pipes, use a drain auger like we’ve laid out above.
 This is your best bet to safely unclog a blockage.

 Do Call a Professional for Severe Blockages

 If you don’t know how to snake a drain still, or you realize the job is much bigger than you and your drain snake are capable of, call your local plumber to help.
 They can get you back in shape in no time.

 If you’re having trouble tackling your clogged drain, A.J.
 Alberts can come and handle any clog you’re dealing with.
 Whether it’s shower drains, sink drains, or maybe the kitchen sink, we will get you up and running in no time at all.
 And if you sign up for our Preferred Customer Maintenance Plan, you can get priority scheduling and a 10% discount on all future repairs, including future drain issues.
 So, sign up today!